Assess a patient's need for pain control

 Drug testing does not provide any information about pattern of use of drugs, dose of drugs taken, physical dependence on drugs, the presence or absence of a substance use disorder, or about mental or physical impairments that may result from drug use.

 Interpreting these tests requires an understanding of testing modalities, detection times for specific drugs, and common explanations for false-positive, false-negative, and unexpected results.
 Results should be interpreted in the context of the patient's entire history.22

 How can patients safely dispose of unused medicines?

 Information from the FDA on how to safely dispose of unused medicines can be found here.

-Addressing the opioid epidemic calls for physician leadership, creativity and initiative.
+Treating patients with pain calls for physician leadership, creativity, and initiative.
 Physicians and their practices should make this issue a top priority.
-Recognizing and treating OUD is a crucial component.
-With the materials provided in this module, physicians and their practices can work together to more safely manage chronic pain in partnership with their patients.
+Recognizing and treating opioid use disorder is a crucial component.
+With the materials provided in this toolkit, physicians and their practice teams can work together to more safely manage chronic pain in partnership with their patients.

 Focus on the big picture

 The treatment of chronic pain should not focus on reduction of the pain level to zero, but rather on maximizing overall quality of life and emotional and functional well-being for patients.

 As with other medical interventions, the treatment of chronic pain, including the prescription of opioids, should be considered in terms of risk versus benefit.